sylabs/examples/http-server/mariaDB/README.md

 <br>

-The instance is started so we’ll connect to it as the "newuser" account we created.
+The instance is started so we’ll connect to it as the "newuser" account we created:
 ```
 mysql -u newuser -p -h <YOUR_IP_ADDRESS> workdb
 ```